Description of Volunteer Positions

 2. works at least one race day as an official during the season.

-To view a list of certified officials, log in to http://my.ussa.org, under Tools select "Officials Certifications Viewer", then choose "Alpine", select the "Pacific Northwest" division and click Submit to view the list of officials.
+To view a list of certified officials, log in to https://my.usskiandsnowboard.org/, under Tools select "Officials Certifications Viewer", then choose "Alpine", select the "Pacific Northwest" division and click Submit to view the list of officials.
 Click the small Excel icon in the top right of the list to download.
-Note that active officials are required to have had their "Last clinic season" (refresher course) within two years of the current winter year.
-(E.g. for the 2016-2017 season, the last clinic season must be 2015 or later.)
+Note that active officials are required to have a refresher every year.

 Note that you might hear U.S. Ski & Snowboard (USSS) referred to by its older acronym USSA.
 It's the same organization - just a new official name.